Sterling Allen Brown: Early life and education

-Brown was born May 1, 1901 on the campus of Howard University in Washington, D.C., where his father, Sterling N. Brown, a former slave, was a prominent minister and professor at Howard University Divinity School.
+Brown was born May 1, 1901, on the campus of Howard University in Washington, D.C., where his father, Sterling N. Brown, a former slave, was a prominent minister and professor at Howard University Divinity School.
 His mother Grace Adelaide Brown, who had been the valedictorian of her class at Fisk University, taught in D.C. public schools for more than 50 years.
 Both his parents grew up in Tennessee and often shared stories with Brown and his sister Mary Edna Brown (a founder of Delta Sigma Theta sorority) about famous leaders such as Frederick Douglass and Booker T. Washington.

 Brown's early childhood was spent on a farm on Whiskey Bottom Road in Howard County, Maryland.
 He was educated at Waterford Oaks Elementary and Dunbar High School, where he graduated as the top student.
 He received a scholarship to attend Williams College in Massachusetts.
 Graduating from Williams Phi Beta Kappa in 1922, he continued his studies at Harvard University, receiving an MA in English a year later.
 That same year of 1923, he was hired as an English lecturer at Virginia Theological Seminary and College in Lynchburg, Virginia, a position he held for the next three years.
 He never pursued a doctorate degree, but several colleges gave him honorary doctorates.
 Brown won the Graves Prize for his essay "The Comic Spirit in Shakespeare and Moliere" during his senior year at Williams.
+Brown was a member of the Omega Psi Phi fraternity.